N-Nithishkumar/AI-Powered-Resume-Skill-Gap-Analyzer/README.md

 # 📌 Project Overview

-Given a candidate’s resume and a selected job role, the system:
+Given a candidate’s resume and a selected job role, the system :

 1. Extracts skills from the resume using NLP techniques.
 2. Understands **semantic meaning** of skills instead of keyword matching.